isomerpages/moe-concordpri/_departments/PE & Aesthetics.md

 We provide our students with 2 to 2½ hours of active PE lessons weekly and purposeful play to keep them healthy and at the same time, educating them on a healthy, balanced diet and lifestyle.
-Also, through our daily PE lessons, we aim to promote teamwork, sportsmanship and fairplay.
-Through the daily cooperative and competitive games, they will develop communication and collaboration.
+Also, through our daily PE lessons, we aim to promote teamwork, sportsmanship, fairplay and healthy eating.
+Through our daily cooperative and competitive games, they will develop communication and collaboration.
 They will understand the importance of resilience, perseverance and respect amongst peers.

 Objectives
 ----------

 Concord Primary School is committed to…

 *   Provide a safe, secure and vibrant environment where all Concordians can enjoy and play
 *   Adopt a challenging, broad and exciting PE curriculum which will actively encourage, motivate and develop every Concordian to feel healthy and happy
 *   Promote active and mass participation so that every Concordian will have the ‘can-do’ spirit
-*   Build every Concordian’s resilience and self-esteem
 *   Foster tolerance, responsibility, respect and acceptance of others through the sports and games they play during their daily PE lessons

+In summary, here are the overview
+---------------------------------
 Seven learning areas facilitate the learning experiences in the daily PE lessons in Concord from Primary 1 to 6.
 In Primary 1 & 2, Dance, Games & Sports, Gymnastics, Outdoor Education and Physical Health and Fitness are introduced.
 Athletics and Swimming are introduced from Primary 3 onwards.

-In summary, here are the overview
----------------------------------

 1. Athletics
 2. Dance